-The CIH Level 4 Certificate in Managing Responsive Repairs (QCF) may be all that the employer and employee need to assure themselves that the learner has achieved the background knowledge to support the learners' job role.
+The CIH Level 4 Diploma in Managing Responsive Repairs (QCF) may be all that the employer and employee need to assure themselves that the learner has achieved the background knowledge to support the learners' job role.
 However the learner may wish to progress onto further learning;

-- at level 4 to widen their knowledge of housing, by using the credit gained in the CIH Level 4 Certificate in Managing Responsive Repairs, combined with further learning to achieve the CIH Level 4 Diploma in Managing Responsive Repairs (QCF), the CIH Level 4 Diploma in Managing Planned Maintenance (QCF) or the CIH Level 4 Diploma in Housing Practice (QCF). - at level 5 / undergraduate level if the learner has extensive housing experience and has previously studied at level 3 or 4, they may be able to progress to an undergraduate course at university.
+- at level 4 to widen their knowledge of housing, by using the credit gained in the CIH Level 4 Diploma in Managing Responsive Repairs, combined with further learning to achieve the CIH Level 4 Diploma in Housing Practice (QCF). - at level 5 / undergraduate level if the learner has extensive housing experience and has previously studied at level 3 or 4, they may be able to progress to an undergraduate course at university.
 This is a step towards achieving CIH Chartered Member status.

-3. QCF LEVEL 4 DESCRIPTORS
+QCF LEVEL 4 DESCRIPTORS